Yu-Tsern/DigitalCertificateLab/lab4/README.md

 ```
 ### Modify the code

+In this section, you are encouraged to implement a certificate management application by yourself.
+However, you can still use the code provided in this directory.
+In order to write this application, you have to first define what attributes should be included in a certificates, and how those information can be retrieve from the blockchain.
+These can all be specified in three files, "chaincode/fabcar/go/Fabcar.go", "fabcar/query.js", and "fabcar/invoke.js".
+Details are described as follows.

+#### Fabcar.go
+Let’s look at the smart contract code, which is the core logic of our application.
+You can see that we construct our ‘Cert’ structure to contain 3 parameters: Name, Raw, Revoked.
+Name is the ‘Subject Name’ in a certificate i.e. Verisign; Raw is the raw bytes of a certificate; Revoked is a boolean of whether this certificate has been revoked.
+When we make a request to this smart contract, we call the function ‘invoke’.
+‘Invoke’ then reroutes that request to the appropriate function.
+We have already written some of these functions, namely ‘queryCert’, ‘createCert’, and ‘revokeCert’.
+We have also defined ‘initLedger’, which is called once upon initialization of the smart contract.
+We have defined some root certificates to jumpstart this blockchain.
+Go through the functions to make sure you understand how each function works.

+#### Query.js
+Let’s look at the code to see how query.js makes actual queries.
+Notice how we are communicating with the blockchain at grpc://localhost:7051.
+This is the port at which we can communicate with our chain.
+Notice in line 43, we are interacting as ‘user1’.
+In line 52, we are constructing our query request.
+The chaincode is named ‘fabcar’ and we are calling function ‘queryCert’ from our smart contract.
+We pass the necessary args required in our function.

+We will modify this request for different purposes as we continue this module.

+#### Invoke.js
+Let’s look at the code to see how invoke.js modifies the blockchain.
+You may notice this invoke.js is very similar to query.js, but they are inherently different as invoke.js creates transactions, which modifies the blockchain either by adding a certificate or modifying an existing one.
+In line 61, we are creating a request very similar to query.js.
+We want to do the same thing.
+Call a certain ‘fcn’ with certain ‘args’ will be called against our blockchain smart contract.

 ### Code Test
 Just like the car example above, run the script startFabric.sh to start up the blockchain,